 The basic template for the first release of BSL Corpus annotations has two tiers: RH-ID gloss and LH-ID gloss.
-As of October 2014, our work-in-progress template uses 49 tiers that are arranged in a hierarchy and controlled vocabularies have been assigned to some tiers.
+Our work-in-progress template uses 49 tiers that are arranged in a hierarchy and controlled vocabularies have been assigned to some tiers.
 See Appendix for a list of work-in-progress tiers.